 Internal and external business communications, including verbal and nonverbal techniques.
-Prerequisites: ENG101 or ENG107 with grade of "C" or better, or permission of department/division.
+Prerequisites: ENG101 or ENG107 with grade of "C" or better, or permission or department/division.

-Principles of Property and Liability Insurance Basic principles of insurance.
-Introduction to insurance
+Principles of Property and Liability Insurance

 Basic principles of insurance.
 Introduction to insurance contracts.
 Overview of company functions and operations including ratemaking, underwriting, claims, adjusting, and marketing.
 Prerequisites: None.